Kentucky Bluegrass: From Lexington to Louisville

 Furniture and Identity in Early Kentucky: The Case of the Cabriole-Legged Furniture of Mason County

-Daniel Ackerman, Chief Curator, Museum of Early Southern Decorative Arts
+Daniel Ackermann, Chief Curator, Museum of Early Southern Decorative Arts

 - Symposium concludes